 Because you can’t readily use those sentences, and because they aren’t tied together through a story or event, you forget them quickly.
-Not so with Pimsleur.
+Not so with the Pimsleur learning method.

 Emphasis on pronunciation

 Pronunciation is often overlooked in language learning.
 It’s seen more as a luxury rather than a necessity.
-But in my experience being able to pronounce sounds and words correctly makes it much easier to hear and understand them in speech.
+But in my experience being able to pronounce sounds and words correctly makes it much easier to hear and understand them when they talk.

 I also love that Pimsleur teaches pronunciation through backchaining (I don’t know what the correct term is).
 Backchaining is when you take a word that is difficult to pronounce and break it down syllable by syllable starting with the last syllable and ending with the first.

 You slowly link each syllable together one by one until you can say the whole word.
 I’m not sure why but this technique helps take the edge off of tricky pronunciations.
 I do know that opera singers are taught to backchain when they are trying to nail the accent of a song sung in a foreign language.